 To put it simply, if prospects contact you, don’t waste a minute before following up.
 If you have any sign of interest, don’t rest on your laurels – chase up that lead before interest wanes or a purchase decision (one that is not in your favour) is made.

 Your sales force, or your lead generation team, needs a plan in place to ensure that a consistent approach to follow-up is adopted.
 Having a properly thought-out system will ensure that no leads fall between the cracks and that best practice is followed every time.
 You can even pool ideas within the sales force or consult an expert to discover what works best, what techniques are not effective, and devise a strategy based on these ideas.

 When to follow-up and when to call it a day

 Following up on leads can be a real drain on resources, so the key is to prioritise.
-You need access to the right data, expertly profiled to filter out leads that don’t fit your target market, so that you can focus your attentions on the most active leads.
-However, it would be a mistake to focus solely on the short-term leads.
+You need access to the right data, expertly profiled to filter out leads that don’t fit your target market, so that you can focus your attention on the most active leads.
+However, it would be a mistake to focus solely on short-term leads.
 Investing time and energy in long-term leads, nurturing prospects until they’re ready to buy, can actually be better for your business in the long-term.

 We hope that you have found our blog helpful.
 If you have any questions please feel free to get in touch on 0330 058 0100 or alternatively head over to our contact page and fill in our online enquiry form.